dig Command in Linux: DNS Lookup

 In its simplest form, when used to query a single host (domain) without any additional options, the dig command is pretty verbose.

-In the following example, we’re performing on the linux.org domain:
+In the following example, we are performing a DNS lookup on the linux.org domain:

 dig linux.org